jiansongyang/scrapy-auto-translation-middleware/README.md

 | Zulu | zu |

 `language` is optional and only necessary when your translator requires it.
 In cases where your translator is doing things like unit-conversion, for example, it would not be needed.
 Usually you need to specify the language for both the source and target field.
-The middleware
+The middleware use the fol
 ### source